maxhaller/LOntoCA/README.md

 ## Further Development

-Since this is just a proof-of-concept, the final application is <em>very</em> basic and does not offer essential functionalities such as a search function.
-Furthermore, the knowledge graph could be extended by adding more attributes to the extraction process.
+Since this is just a proof-of-concept, the final application is *very* basic.
+The knowledge graph could be extended by adding more attributes to the extraction process.

 The final goal would be to extend the ontology to also represent legal rules themselves and extract these data from the clauses which would then allow for automatic decision-making.